CalebQ42/squashfs/README.md

 * Reading inodes
 * Reading directories
 * Basic gzip compression (Shouldn't be too hard to implement other, but for right now, this works)
+* Listing all files via a string slice

 # Not Working (Yet).
 Roughly in order.